 Jill Webb is Associate Dean for Teaching, Learning and Students for the Faculty of Social Sciences.
-She joined The University of York Management School in September 2012 from Leeds Beckett University where she was Subject Lead for Accounting.
-Since joining the UYMS Jill has held a variety of leadership roles within the school including Director of Teaching and Learning.
+She joined the School for Business and Society in September 2012 from Leeds Beckett University where she was Subject Lead for Accounting.
+Since joining, Jill has held a variety of leadership roles within the school including Director of Teaching and Learning.

 Jill is a member of the following University committees and groups; University Teaching Committee; Inclusive Teaching and Learning Steering Group, Access, Success and Progression Steering Group, Digital Education Steering Group, Student Voice Group, Academic Contingency Group, Student Life and Opportunities Contingency Group, Personal Supervision Working Party.
 She is Chair of the Faculty Teaching & Learning Group for Social Sciences and a member of the University’s First Generation Network.

 Jill’s scholarship focuses on the role of Higher Education in preparing students for their future with a more recent focus on social inequalities in access to graduate careers Jill is currently studying the development of career aspiration in undergraduate students with an emphasis on class and gender.
 Previously her work has included an evaluation of skills development in accounting trainees with a focus on the role of Higher Education and professional training providers.